just-zoomit/zccapps-js-sample/Engagement-Scenarios/2_context-switching-scenarios.md

-# Zoom Contact Center Engagement Scenarios – Context Switching
+# Engagement Scenarios – Context Switching

 This document provides step-by-step test flows for validating how your Zoom App handles **context switching between active engagements** in the Zoom Contact Center (ZCC).